 Permanent residency lasts for 5 years and can be renewed, and also gives you the opportunity to apply for citizenship down the road as well.

-Visto is not a law firm or consultancy and doesn’t charge any fees to users.
-Instead, we are a tech company and online platform that is completely free to use.
-We partner with Canadian companies that might be interested in hiring you or offering you services to help with your settlement in Canada.
+Visto is not a law firm or consultancy.
+Instead, we are a tech company and the Visto Portal is completely free to use.
+We partner with reliable Canadian lawyers and other service providers that offer services to help with your settlement in Canada.
 These are carefully selected partners and completely optional to you, and they pay us a fee if you choose to use their services.

 Along your immigration journey, you may incur costs for things like writing a language exam, translating documents, paying the government filing fees and others, but these fees are not charged by Visto.